-Class Procedures: All sections of this class will meet for lecture on Monday, Wednesday, and Friday from 8:15 to 9:05 AM.
-Discussion sections will be held from 9:20 AM to 10:10 AM on Wednesday in Flanner Hall 007.
-A discussion worksheet will be provided at the beginning of the period.
+Class Procedures: All sections of this class will meet for lecture on Monday, Wednesday, and Friday from 8:15 to 9:05 AM in Flanner Hall 07.
+Discussion sections will be held from 9:20 AM to 10:10 AM on Wednesday in Flanner Hall 07.
+A discussion worksheet will be provided at the beginning of each discussion period.
 The instructor will demonstrate the first problem or a selected problem on the worksheet for the class.
 Then you will be expected to complete the worksheet problems (you may work together) and hand them in at the end of the session.
 These will not be graded.
-Students may work in groups and need not hand in perfect worksheets but must make a good faith effort to complete the assignment to get credit.
-Completed discussion sheets will be posted in Sakai prior to the upcoming exam.
+Students may work in groups and need not hand in perfect worksheets but must make a good faith effort to complete the assignment to get full credit.
+Completed discussion sheets will be posted on Sakai prior to the upcoming exam.

 Homework Problems: Students who expect to do well on the quizzes and exams should be able to the assigned problems at the end of the chapters in the book.
 Representative problems will be demonstrated in lecture and worked out in the discussion sections.
+Students who expect to do well must understand the concepts behind the problems.
 Students who can do the indicated problems at the end of the chapters should have no problem with the tests.
-Students who expect to do well must understand the concepts behind the problems.